-Born a native signer to native signers (culturally Deaf of Deaf family, Deaf relatives and Deaf communities), she has been signing 24/7 all her life in Deaf family life and Deaf communities as well as deaf schools and Gallaudet University.
+I've been living, breathing, and speaking in sign language 7/24/365 since the day I was in womb.
+That is, I was born a native signer to native signers (culturally Deaf of Deaf family, Deaf relatives, and Deaf communities as well as deaf schools, and Gallaudet University.

-Jolanta had lived in several cities in North America as well as Europe in the first years of life.
-She had traveled to many countries where she has been exposed to different signed languages and Deaf culture aboard as well as she had participated in international events.
-In her teen years, she participated in the Deaflympics (formerly World Games for the Deaf) twice where she won a few medals which one of them with the Deaf world record in swimming (1989-2009).
-She was a Board member of the World Federation of the Deaf's Youth Section or WFDYS (1999-2004).
+Social life: I had lived in multiple cities in North America for decades as well as Europe during the first years of life.
+I had traveled to many countries where I had been exposed to different signed languages and Deaf culture aboard as well as I had participated in Deaf international events.

-Jolanta taught ASL courses (levels one and two) at the University of Alberta (2011-2020).
-Before that, she also taught ASL courses in all levels in the ASL/Deaf Studies and ASL/English interpretation programs at Lakeland College (2007-2012), including the courses in intercultural communication for sign language interpreters, ASL structure, and Deaf culture.
+Academics: I've taught ASL courses (levels one and two) at the University of Alberta (2011-2020).
+Also taught ASL courses in all levels in the ASL/Deaf Studies and ASL/English interpretation programs at Lakeland College (2007-2012), including the courses in intercultural communication for sign language interpreters, ASL structure, and Deaf culture.

 New to sign language?
 "Where do I start?" or "How do I start learning sign language?"
 This ASL Rookie guide lists some selected links to the tutorials for ASL beginners to get started and keep rolling.
 It may be a useful review for intermediate-level learners and ASL students as well.